 The Head of PSHEE is responsible for co-ordinating RSE and providing the schemes of work, lesson plans and resources for the teachers of PSHEE to deliver.
+The Head of Year is responsible for co-ordinating RSE and providing the schemes of work, lesson plans and resources for tutors delivering the Pastoral Curriculum.
 The resources used for the teaching of sensitive issues will be sourced from appropriate bodies and organisations.